 4) Type of customer base

 SocialPilot is perfect for individual professionals, start-ups, midsize businesses, and large corporations.
 Its pricing packages have been created keeping the diversity of its customer base in mind.
 You will have a great time using it – no matter what space you are in.
 What are your thoughts about using SocialPilot?
 I think you won’t regret it.
+And the best part it is a trustworthy and one of the free social media calendar tools.

 D) Loomly vs. Hootsuite